caltechlibrary/newt/newt-presentation.md

 # The experiment

-Web applications for Libraries, Archives and Museums
+How do we make building web applications for Libraries, Archives and Museums simpler?

-1. using a scale small approach (limit the moving parts)
+- use a scale small approach (limit the moving parts)
-2. largely from off the shelf parts (avoid writing more code)
+- build with off the shelf parts (avoid writing more code)
-3. system composition through configuration
+- define application through configuration

-# Three abstractions, three cognative shifts
+# Three abstractions => Three cognative shifts

 - A JSON source for managing data => [Postgres](https://postgresql.org) + [PostgREST](https://postgrest.org)
 - A Template engine => [Pandoc](https://pandoc.org)
 - A data router, form validator => [Newt](https://github.com/caltechlibrary/newt/)

+# SQL => JSON + Templates + Orchestration

 - Model data in SQL (Postgres) get JSON API (PostgREST)
 - Use templates to transform JSON to HTML (Pandoc)